How it all began

 High Level Bridge

 During the Fringe 1995 an opportunity appeared to operate a former Japanese streetcar (which had originally been acquired for spare parts) on the old railway track between Strathcona and the tunnel underneath 109 Street.
 Once again a generator trailer had to be used due to the lack of overhead power.
 Operations were expanded the following year and the installation of an overhead line was tackled by society members.
 Much volunteer work was needed until the first car could actually cross the High Level Bridge under its own power.
 Regular service from Strathcona to Grandin began in 1997 and was extended to a new terminus between 100 Avenue and Jasper Avenue in 2005.
 A car barn - installed in the old Strathcona bus barns - houses three trams from as far away as Japan, Australia and Germany.
-Edmonton Streetcar #33 will eventually be a further addition to the High Level Bridge operation; its restoration to original 1912 condition as a double-ended two man streetcar is proceeding well.
+Edmonton Streetcar #33 is the latest addition to the High Level Bridge operation.
+Its restoration to original 1912 configuration as a double-ended two-man streetcar was completed in 2010 (after 17 years!), and it was put into service on the Bridge line in 2011.

 Centennial of Public Transportation 2008